muses-code-js/express-workshop-2/_steps/step03.md

 $ node server.js
 ```

-if you are using cloud9, you can also select the file `server.js` in the workspace folder tree and click the `Run` button on the top menu.
+If you are using cloud9, you can also select the file `server.js` in the workspace folder tree and click the `Run` button on the top menu.

-If you see this, congratulations! :clap: :clap: You have built yourself a server!
+In the terminal you should see the following message displayed in you terminal:

 ![success](https://raw.githubusercontent.com/node-girls/workshop-cms/master/readme-images/step2-server02.png)

+If you see this, congratulations! :clap: :clap: You have built yourself a server and started it running!